google/xls/docs_src/dslx_reference.md

 ```

 Both the index and accumulator can be of any valid type, in particular, the
-accumulator can be a tuple type, which is useful for evolving a bunch of values.
+accumulator can be a tuple type, which is useful for evolving a group of values.
-For example, this for loop "evolves" two arrays:
+For example, this `for` loop "evolves" two arrays:

 ```dslx-snippet
 for (i, (xs, ys)): (u32, (u16[3], u8[3])) in u32:0..u32:4 {